SpectralDragon/Templar/README.md

 ##### 2) Templates

-After install your templar, you are can use command `templar template new [templateName]` for generation a template directory with blank.
+After install your templar, you can use command `templar template new [templateName]` for generation a template directory with blank.
 **Each template going to contains in personal folder.**

-The template directory contains `[templateName].templar` and looks like this:
+The template directory will contains `[templateName].templar` and looks like this:

 ```yaml
 version: 1.0.0 # template version.